TensShinet/daily-english/README.md

 + Electronics(noun.): With all your electronics removed, it's easier for them to read X-rays at security.
 + Sore Throat
 + Duty-free/Tax-free: We can shop at the duty-free shops after security.
-+ Duty-free: Duty-free is a good place to buy gifts for relatives.
++ Duty-free: Duty-free is an excellent place to buy gifts for relatives.
 + Airport shuttle
 + Baggage Claim(the place you can pick up your bags)
 + Carousel
 + Security Agent
 + Airline Agent
 + Metro/Subway
-+ How long is the line for security?
++ How long is the security line?
 + Line up
 + Down/Up the stairs
 + Driver you home
 + Congee/Rice porridge
 + Power bank: You can charge your phone with the power bank.
-+ My phone is out of battery
++ My phone is out of battery.
 + A bowl of congee
 + Jewelry
 + Change(noun)